vinidlidoo/hello-world/README.md

 # hello-world
 Just another repository
-I don't if I'm ever going to use Github, but this seems fun
+I don't know if I'm ever going to use Github, but this seems fun